DaaviidOC/Asistente_virtual_OpenAI/notes/guide.md

 - Once you run it, it will return a local IP.
 Enter the IP and enjoy your virtual assistant:

 <img src="https://github.com/DaaviidOC/Asistente_virtual_OpenAI/blob/main/files/virtualassistant.PNG" />

+## Troubleshooting
+- If you encounter any errors during execution, make sure all libraries are up to date and that your OpenAI API key is correctly set up in the app.py script.